Why is UTA tobacco-free?

 How long has The University of Texas at Arlington had a smoking policy?

-In 1991, UT Arlington implemented the current Smoke Free Procedure for Campus Facilities policy.
+In 1991, UTA implemented the current Smoke Free Procedure for Campus Facilities policy.
 This policy, which was pioneering at the time, banned the use of tobacco inside buildings, prohibited its use outside within 50 feet of any building, and established outdoor smoking areas.

 Are there any other tobacco-free universities?